huayu1998/VL-HCC-2025-Study-on-Users-and-Developers-Perceptions-of-Dark-Patterns-Replication-Package/README.md

 5. The ``dp_comments.csv`` file contains DP-related Github issues' data and analysis, including URL, body, html_url, and sentiment analysis results for review comments using SentiStrength-SE and DEVA.
 6. The ``non_dp_title.csv`` file contains non-DP-related Github issues' data and analysis, including URL, title, html_url, and sentiment analysis results for title message using SentiStrength-SE and DEVA.
 4. The ``non_dp_body.csv`` file contains non-DP-related Github issues' data and analysis, including URL, body, html_url, and sentiment analysis results for body messages using SentiStrength-SE and DEVA.
-5. The ``non_dp_comment.csv`` file contains non-DP-related Github issues' data and analysis, including URL, body, html_url, and sentiment analysis results for review comments using SentiStrength-SE and DEVA.
+5. The ``non_dp_comments.csv`` file contains non-DP-related Github issues' data and analysis, including URL, body, html_url, and sentiment analysis results for review comments using SentiStrength-SE and DEVA.

 **Surveys**
 1. This directory contains a copy of the user and developer surveys distributed to end users and OSS developers to further explore their perceptions of dark patterns.